Tracardi/tracardi-api/docs/getting_started/core_definitions.md

 ## Session

-A session is a data often associated with a visit.
-As long as the session remains unchanged, the visit lasts.
-The session id is set when sending data to Tracardi.
-It is under the control of the client program.
-The session often contains data about the context in which the event was launched, it can be, among others, the type of device, operating system, etc.
+In the Tracardi, a session is a type of data that is often associated with a visit to a website or application.
+As long as the session remains unchanged, the visit is considered to be ongoing.
+The session id is set when data is sent to Tracardi, and it is typically under the control of the client program.

+The session often contains data about the context in which an event was launched, such as the type of device, operating system, or other characteristics of the user's environment.
+This data can be used to understand the context in which events are occurring, and to tailor the response or actions taken in response to those events.

+In general, a session is a period of time during which a user is actively interacting with a system or application.
+Sessions are often used to track the actions and behavior of users over a period of time, and to provide personalized experiences or services based on that data.

 !!!
 Note

-    A characteristic feature of the session is that the data assigned to it are usually temporary, volatile.
+    One key characteristic of a session is that the data associated with it is usually temporary and volatile.
+    This means that the data is typically only stored for the duration of the session, and is not persisted beyond that point.
+As a result, the data in a session is often considered to be ephemeral, and is not relied upon for long-term storage or analysis.

 ## Event

-Events represent something that is happening at a given time.
-They can be used to track visitor behaviour.
-Examples of events may include a click on a link on a web page, a login, a form submission, a page view or any other action that needs to be tracked, e.g. purchase order.
-Events can pass additional data such as username, purchased item, viewed page, etc.
+In the Tracardi, events are representations of something that is happening at a particular time. **Events can be used to track visitor behavior** on a website or application, and they can capture a wide range of actions and interactions.
+Examples of events may include clicks on links, logins, form submissions, page views, or any other action that needs to be tracked, such as a purchase order.
+Events can pass additional data, such as a username, a purchased item, or a viewed page, depending on the type of event and the data that is being tracked.

-Site events are triggered when JavaScript is executed on the selected page or an API query to `/track` endpoint is made.
-Since the tracking code is on every page, it can emit events.
-The events and their types are configurable by you.
-Additionally, you configure what data is to be sent for each event.
+Web site events in Tracardi are typically triggered when JavaScript is executed on a selected page, or when an API query is made to the `/track` endpoint.
+Since the tracking code is present on every page, it can emit events as users interact with the site.
+The events and their types are configurable, and it is possible to configure the data that is sent for each event.

-Events can be stored inside Tracardi or just passed to workflow to be processed outside Tracardi.
+Events can be stored inside Tracardi, or they can be passed to a workflow to be processed outside the system.
+This allows for a wide range of flexibility in terms of how events are tracked and used within the Tracardi system.

 !!!
 Note

     Tracardi has 2 types of event.
 Event with profile and without profile.
 Read about event in [Event's Core Definitions](../events/index.md)

 ## Routing rule